clokep/clokep.github.io/content/articles/calling-celery-from-twisted.rst

 .. [#]  Note that there are two different versions of the protocol, they're
-        fairly similar, but version 2 moves some meta data from the body to the headers to avoid needing to deserialize the entire mesage multiple times.
+        fairly similar, but version 2 moves some meta data from the body to the headers to avoid needing to deserialize the entire message multiple times.
 You can read `the highlights`_ of the differences.

 .. _Twisted: https://twistedmatrix.com/